lylakirati/automatic-differentiation/docs/milestone1.md

 $$f(a + \epsilon) = f(a) + \epsilon f'(a)$$

 Essentially, this mean if we evaluate a function at a dual number, we get the function output as well as its derivative simultaneously.
-We will use this concept in the evaluation of gradients in forward and reverse modes.
+We will use this concept i n the evaluation of gradients in forward and reverse modes.

 #### License(0/2):